Ranbir-Sinha/hotel-reviews/README.md

 ```
 This hotel is just minutes away from LAX with a convenient shuttle.
 The staff was friendly and check-in easy.
 The room was large and recently renovated with stylish drapes and wallpaper.
 The flatscreen TV had great reception and good recent movie selections.
 I did not like the squishiness of the foam top on the mattress, which was adequately firm in its base, nor did I like the lack of choice in pillows.
 The door to the hallway is not sound-proof so you have to put up with hearing slamming of doors throughout the night.
 There is a $16.00 charge for parking, but the lot and garage seem very safe in an area that is a little sketchy.
 ```
-As we can see, this is mainly a negative review about a hotel.
+As we can see, this is mainly a mixed review about a hotel.

 Sometimes we don't want an overall rating of the review but a little more detail.
 We want the postive/negative sentiments towards some entities.
 For example,
 ```